 1. Refer to the machine specifications plate on the machine frame to verify that the electrical supply circuit will meet the voltage/phase/frequency/amperage requirements listed.
 A basic data plate is reproduced on this manual's introductory page.
 2. Bring the incoming power leads into the machine's electrical box.
 Refer to the electrical schematic, if necessary, when making the connections.
 3. Turn the disconnect switch on the electrical box to ON.
-Then: (a) Alternately jog the Band Start and Stop pushbuttons; (b) Check to make sure the saw band is running in a clockwise motion; (c) Reverse the leads if saw band movement is incorrect.
+Then: (a) Alternately jog the Band Start and Stop pushbutton; (b) Check to make sure the saw band is running in a clockwise motion between the saw guides; (c) Reverse the leads if the saw band movement is incorrect.